 B EE 447 Introduction to Control Systems Provides an introduction to analysis and design of control systems with applications ranging across electrical, mechanical, and electromechanical systems.
 Topics include system modeling, performance and stability analysis using root locus, Bode and Nyquist plots, and designs of PID and lead-lag compensators.
-Prerequisite: minimum grade of 1.5 in B EE 235.
+Prerequisite: a minimum grade of 1.7 in either B EE 235 or E E 235.
 (5)

 B EE 450 Introduction to Power Electronics Introduction to power electronics.
 Topics covered include characterization of power semiconductor devices, design of magnetic components and filters, analysis and design of ac-to-dc, dc-to-dc and dc-to-ac power converters.
 Applications in power supplies are presented.
 Theoretical concepts and analyses are augmented by simulations and lab projects.
-Prerequisite: Minimum grade of 2.0 in BEE 331 or equivalent.
+Prerequisite: a minimum grade of 1.7 in either B EE 331 or E E 331.
 (5)

-B EE 451 Introduction to MEMS Develops the basics for microelectromechanical devices (MEMS) including micro-actuators, micro-sensors, and microprinciples of operation, different motors, micromachining techniques (surface and bulk micromachining), IC-derived microfabrication techniques, thin-film technologies as they apply to MEMS.
-Prerequisite: B EE 215; B EE 233; B EE 331; recommended: Fundamental circuit and electronic classes for EE major and design classes for CompE major (5)
+B EE 451 Introduction to MEMS Develops the basics microelectromechanical devices (MEMS) including micro-actuators, micro-sensors, and micromotors, principles of operation, different micromachining techniques (surface and bulk micromachining), IC-derived microfabrication techniques, thin-film technologies as they apply to MEMS.
+Prerequisite: a minimum grade of 1.7 in either B EE 331 or E E 331; recommended: Fundamental circuit and electronic classes for EE major and design classes for CompE major (5)

 B EE 454 Introduction to RF and Microwave Engineering Theory of transmission lines and microwave network analysis techniques are sued to design passive microwave devices.
 Topics include operational properties of active microwave circuits, antennas, and electromagnetic waves.
 RF, microwave RADAR and remote sensing systems.
-Prerequisite: minimum grade of 2.5 in B EE 361, B EE 331, or B EE 332.
+Prerequisite: a minimum grade of 1.7 in either B EE 331 or E E 331; and a minimum grade of 1.7 in B EE 361.
 (5)

 B EE 455 Introduction to Electrical Machines and Drives Introduction to electrical machines and drives.
 Topics covered include principles and analyses of electromechanical systems including dc, synchronous and induction machines, both motors and generators.
 Control strategies for the different machine types are presented.
 Theoretical concepts are augmented by simulation tools and lab projects.
-Prerequisite: Minimum grade of 2.0 in BEE 233 or equivalent.
+Prerequisite: a minimum grade of 2.0 in either B EE 233 or E E 233.
 (5)